phidatahq/llm-app/README.md

 phi ws up --env dev --infra docker
 ```

-- Open [localhost:9095](http://localhost:9095) to view the Streamlit App.
+- Open [localhost:8501](http://localhost:8501) to view the Streamlit App.
-- Open [localhost:9090/docs](http://localhost:9090/docs) to view the FastApi docs.
+- Open [localhost:8000/docs](http://localhost:8000/docs) to view the FastApi docs.
-- Open [localhost:8888](http://localhost:8888) to view JupyterLab UI.
+- If Jupyter is enabled, open [localhost:8888](http://localhost:8888) to view JupyterLab UI.

+## Update development environment

+To update your dev environment:

+1. Build a new dev image
+2. Update docker resources

-## Update python libraries
+## Example: update python libraries

+The most common update to the application is adding new python libraries.

+The `pyproject.toml` file is the [standard](https://peps.python.org/pep-0621/) for managing python projects and this app comes with a pre-configured `pyproject.toml`.

-The `pyproject.toml` file is the [standard](https://peps.python.org/pep-0621/) for configuring python projects.
-This project is already configured to manage libraries using `pyproject.toml`, which is used to automatically generate the `requirements.txt` file using [pip-tools](https://pip-tools.readthedocs.io/en/latest/).
+The dependencies in the `pyproject.toml` file are used to automatically generate the `requirements.txt` file using [pip-tools](https://pip-tools.readthedocs.io/en/latest/).

 ### To add new python libraries